Universal Genève: 1894–1930s: Beginnings

 1894 with classmate Numa-Emile Descombes, both of whom were horology students at the time.
 Although Universal began only as a manufacturer and retailer of cases, crowns, dials and movements, the company whilst under Perret and Descombes patented the brand's first 24-hour indication watch.

 After Descombes' death in 1897 at the age of 34, Perret recruited Louis Edouard Berthoud as a co-manufacturer of complications, and both briefly operated under the registered name Perret & Berthoud before switching to Universal Watch et Company (UWEC) Genève, Ltd. after relocating to Geneva.
 Under both trademarks, the horologists created various pocket and trench watches for both sides during World War I. By 1925, the duo created the brand's first patented self-winding timepiece called the Auto Rem, an octagon-shaped men's wristwatch with lozenge-styled hands and a 15-jewel movement.

-Following Perret's passing in 1933, his son would take over management, and Universal would remain a family-run business for 30 more years.
+Following Perret's death in 1933, his son would take over management and Universal would remain a family-run business for thirty more years.